radicle-dev/old.radicle.xyz/content/docs/installation.rst

     wget https://storage.googleapis.com/static.radicle.xyz/releases/radicle_2019.03.05_amd64.deb
     apt install ./radicle_2019.03.05_amd64.deb

-The package includes systemd service files for the Radicle daemon.
-To start the deamon run
+To run the ``rad`` commands, you must have both a Radicle daemon, and Radicle IPFS daemon running.
+The package includes systemd service files to always have the daemons running in the background.
+To start the daemons run:

 .. code-block::

     systemctl --user start radicle-daemon

-This will also start the ``radicle-ipfs`` service.
 You can check the status of a service with ``systemctl --user status <service>``.

+Or if you prefer running them manually every time, check the `section below <#manually-running-background-processes>`_.

 Finally, interacting with the Radicle utilities requires that you have a set of Radicle keys.
 You can initialize your keys with the ``rad key create`` command.

 Install From Source
 ===================